 The lab coated a number of metal panels with melted confectionary coating and allowed the coating to solidify.
 With panels at room temperature the lab rinsed these panels with warm water.
 While the vast majority of the residue was easily removed, there remained behind a thin oily layer.
-This is noted by the beading of water on the rinsed surface.
+This is noted by the beading of water on the rinsed surface in exhibit 3.
 This layer is most likely a combination of the various oils contained in the confectionary coating.
 These oils include coconut oil, hydrogenated palm kernel oil and hydrogenated palm oil.